 But it’s not only beneficial to your general health and waistline.
 It’s pretty much a form of medicine.
 Peruvian people and homeopathic doctors use it frequently to help treat anemia and chronic fatigue syndrome.
 Apparently, the root can also boost your energy, stamina, and athletic performance.
 There you go fitness fundis!
 Reports have even said that people take maca to help prevent stomach cancer, leukemia, HIV/AIDS, osteoporosis, and tuberculosis.
 Whether it can really prevent these diseases is a different topic for a different day.
 However, I believe there might be some power in taking it.
 What do you have to lose?
 Nothing really.

 What’s the bottom line?
 Well, the NIH says there’s not yet enough hard evidence to rate the effectiveness of maca to treat any of these conditions.

 Maca Root Is a Powerful Aphrodisiac

 I think we’ve established that the plant has a wide range of health benefits.
 But, according to most research, its main benefit seems to be its phenomenal ability to amplify your sex drive.
 Now, female or male, there are many reasons you could be lacking in the sexual desire department.
-You would need to take into consideration factors like; stress, fatigue, burn out, over training, hormone imbalances, sexual dysfunction and even relationship issues.
+You will need to take into consideration factors like stress, fatigue, burnout, overtraining, hormone imbalances, sexual dysfunction, and even relationship issues.